 The Col de Murs is a predominantly gentle climb with an average gradient of just under 5%.
 The climb allows for a good rhythm with a steady gradient that for the main does not have too much variation.
 At just over 10kms in length, it is a decent climb that will work the legs but at the same time if you measure your effort it shouldn’t see you pushed into the red zone.

-Along this route you will pass by the 12th Century Abbey Notre-Dame de Sénanque.
+Along this route, you will pass by the 12th Century Abbey Notre-Dame de Sénanque.
 Surrounded by lavender fields this makes for quite a sight during lavender season.
-Regardless of the time of year you are visiting it is a stunning piece of architecture which we highly recommend stopping to take in.
+Regardless of the time of year, you are visiting it is a stunning piece of architecture that we highly recommend stopping to take in.